Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: The Baryonic Tully-Fisher Relation

 \section{The Baryonic Tully-Fisher Relation}

 The baryonic Tully-Fisher relation $v^{4}=GMa_{0}$ is an empirical tight relationship between the baryonic mass $M$ (including the visible and invisible baryonic mass in gas) and its asymptotic flat rotation velocity $v$ of disk galaxies, in which $G$ is the Newton's constant and $a_{0}\approx1.2\times10^{-10}m/s^{2}\approx\frac{\sqrt{\Lambda}}{\left(6\sim8\right)}$ is a nearly universal constant interpreted as a critical acceleration in MOND.
 The baryonic Tully-Fisher relation, especially the 4th power of the rotation velocity can not be naturally explained in a cold dark matter model, in which a naive expectation is about 3rd power.
-While one of the big success of MOND is explaining the relation in a naturally way.
-Based on the Strongly Modified Limit of the theory (\ref{eq:strong modified action}), the derivation of the relation is basically similar with MOND with a little correction from the Ricci flow.